pemujaraptor/tnotuyul/readme.md

 ## Usage

-1. Sset the `account.js`, `config.js` and `proxy.js` before running the script.
+1. Set the `account.js`, `config.js` and `proxy.js` before running the script.
 Below how to setup this fie.
 2. Configuration:
 	Modify the `account.js` file to set your account parameters
 	```